 Reference Exhibit E for a blank Plan of Action Request Form.
-This must be filled at least 48 hours (business days) prior out for all work occurring outside of the tenant's space, work performed before or after normal work hours to include all weekend work, any scheduled work deemed disruptive in nature, and any type of x-raying and or core drilling.
-Please complete the form and return to the Tenant Construction engineer 48 hours (business days) prior to the work being performed for review and approval.
+This must be filled out for all work occurring outside of the tenant's space.
+Please complete the form and return to the Tenant Construction engineer 48 hours prior to the work being performed for review and approval.